mas-cli/mas/README.md

 </summary>

-`mas lookup <app-id>` outputs more detailed information about an application available from the Mac App Store.
+`mas lookup <app-id>` outputs more detailed information about an application available from the App Store.

 ```console
 $ mas lookup 497799835